Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations: Multiqubit Disentangling Problem

 Consider an arbitrary pure $L$-qubit state $|\psi\rangle$.
 The multiqubit disentangling problem seeks to find a unitary operation $U$ that brings $|\psi\rangle$ to the product state $|\psi_\ast\rangle=|0\rangle^{\otimes L}$ in the computational $z$-basis, i.e., $U|\psi\rangle=|\psi_\ast\rangle$.
 Thus, $U$ necessarily disentangles $|\psi\rangle$ \footnote{Note that the most general product (i.e., zero-entanglement) pure state can be mapped to $|\psi_\ast\rangle$ by applying at most $L$ single-qubit rotations.
 Since these extra operations do not alter the entanglement structure of the state, we will consider them part of $U$.}.

 We formulate the search for $U$ as an entanglement minimization problem.
-Note that it is difficult to define a simple measure for the total amount of entanglement in a given state due to the combinatorially large number of ways we can partition $L$ qubits into two subsystems.
-However, we can define a cost function for the disentangling problem by computing the average single-qubit entanglement
+Note the combinatorially large number of ways we can partition $L$ qubits into two subsystems.
+Hence, a simple measure for the total amount of entanglement in a given state is the maximum single-qubit entanglement: